 The acid in the apple cider vinegar breaks down the tougher skin around and in the skin tag, causing it to fall off.

 Again, another trip into my brain, but this essentially reminds me of castration.
-You take small copper clips and clamp one to the skin tag.
+To remove skin tags you take small copper clips and clamp one to the skin tag.
 The clip restricts blood flow and causes the tag to fall off in two or three days.

 But why copper, you ask?
 The metal has a natural antibacterial property.
 If this is your removal route of choice, make sure to thoroughly wash both the area of the skin and the clips for sanitation purposes.